-The following table summarizes the assets and liabilities measured at fair value on a recurring basis at December 31, 2012 and 2011 (in thousands):
+The following table summarizes the assets and liabilities measured at fair value on a recurring basis at December 31, 2013 and 2012 (in thousands):

-December 31, 2012: Assets: Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Total Fair Value Measurements Derivatives \$ \$ \$ \$ Liabilities: Derivatives \$ - \$ 1,525 \$ \$ 1,525 Contingent liabilities 28,067 28,067 \$ \$ 1,525 \$ 28,067 \$ 29,592 D Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Total Fair Value Measurements December 31, 2011: in Active Markets for Identical Assets Other Observable Inputs Unobservable Inputs Fair Value December 31, 2011: Assets: Derivatives in Active Markets for Identical Assets Other Observable Inputs Unobservable Inputs Fair Value Assets: in Active Markets for Identical Assets (Level 1) Other Observable Inputs (Level 2) Unobservable Inputs (Level 3) Fair Value Assets: Derivatives in Active Markets for Identical Assets (Level 1) Other Observable Inputs (Level 2) Unobservable Inputs (Level 3) Fair Value Assets: Derivatives Liabilities: in Active Markets for Identical Assets (Level 1) Other Observable Inputs (Level 2) Unobservable Inputs (Level 3) Fair Value Measurements
+December 31, 2013: Assets: Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Total Fair Value Measurements Derivatives \$ \$ \$ \$ Liabilities: Derivatives \$ - \$ 59 \$ - \$ 59 Contingent liabilities 4,903 4,903 \$ 59 \$ 4,903 \$ 4,962 Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Total Fair Value Measurements December 31, 2012: in Active Markets for Identical Assets Other Observable Inputs Unobservable Inputs Fair Value December 31, 2012: Assets: Derivatives in Active Markets for Identical Assets Other Observable Inputs Unobservable Inputs Fair Value Assets: in Active Markets for Identical Assets (Level 1) Other Observable Inputs (Level 2) Unobservable Inputs (Level 3) Fair Value Assets: Derivatives in Active Markets for Identical Assets (Level 1) Other Observable Inputs (Level 2) Unobservable Inputs (Level 3) Fair Value Assets: Derivatives Liabilities: in Active Markets for Identical Assets (Level 1) Other Observable Inputs (Level 2) Unobservable Inputs (Level 3) Fair Value Measurements

 In connection with the acquisition of Allied on November 1, 2012, Allied's former owners are eligible to receive up to an additional \$10,000,000 payable in 2013 through 2015, contingent on developments with the sugar provisions in the United States Farm Bill.
 The fair value of the contingent liability recorded at the acquisition date was \$9,756,000.
 The fair value of the contingent liability is based on a valuation of the estimated fair value of the liability after probability weighting and discounting various potential payments.
-The increase in the fair value of the contingent liability of \$11,000 in 2012 was charged to selling, general and administrative expense.
-As of December 31, 2012, the Company had recorded a contingent liability of \$9,767,000.
+A payment of \$5,000,000 was made in the 2013 first quarter on the contingent liability.
+The increase in the fair value of the contingent liability of \$136,000 and \$11,000 for the years ended December 31, 2013 and 2012, respectively, was charged to selling, general and administrative expense.
+As of December 31, 2013, the Company had recorded a contingent liability of \$4,903,000.

-In connection with the acquisition of United on April 15, 2011, United's former owners are eligible to receive a three-year earnout payment of up to an additional \$50,000,000 payable in 2014, dependent on achieving certain financial targets.
+In connection with the acquisition of United on April 15, 2011, United's former owners were eligible to receive a three-year earnout provision for up to an additional \$50,000,000 payable in 2014, dependent on achieving certain financial targets.
 The fair value of the contingent earnout liability recorded at the acquisition date was \$16,300,000.
-The fair value of the earnout is based on a valuation of the estimated fair value of the liability after probability weighting and discounting various potential payments.
-The decrease in the fair value of the earnout liability of \$4,300,000 for 2012 was credited to selling, general and administrative expense.
-As of December 31, 2012, the Company had recorded an earnout liability of \$18,300,000 compared with \$22,600,000 as of December 31, 2011.
+The fair value of the earnout was based on a valuation of the estimated fair value of the liability after probability weighting and discounting various potential payments.
+The decrease in the fair value of the earnout liability of \$18,300,000 and \$4,300,000 for the years ended December 31, 2013 and 2012, respectively, were credited to selling, general and administrative expense.
+As of December 31, 2013, the financial targets were not achieved and no payment will be made.
+No United earnout liability was recorded as of December 31, 2013 compared with \$18,300,000 as of December 31, 2012.

 Cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities have carrying values that approximate fair value due to the short-term maturity of these financial instruments.
-The fair value of the Company's debt instruments is described in Notes 6, Long-Term Debt.
+The fair value of the Company's debt instruments is described in Note 6, Long-Term Debt.